 I was definitely excited, first off because it was something I had always wanted to enjoy since I’m usually rushing to get somewhere instead of just enjoying the process of the walk and the creativity involved in making those windows is amazing.
 The intricate themes and back-story is a massive feat since all the windows have to flow together.

 The detail on the hanging ornaments was crazy.
-There were ice dancers moving, moving car and planes.
+There were ice dancers moving, moving cars and planes.
 With the crowds swirling around me I just had to stop and look.

 Another hanging rotating ornament “Believe” in Macy’s Herald Square store’s main hallway